-Depending on the blend of matcha powder (and how you prepare it), your experience will vary widely.
-The aftertaste could resemble a sweet nuttiness, an intense savoury flavor, floral or bittersweet notes, perhaps even all of the above!
+Depending on the blend of matcha (and how you prepare it), your experience will vary widely.
+The aftertaste could resemble a sweet nuttiness, an intense savory flavor, floral or bittersweet notes, perhaps even all of the above!
 This will linger for awhile and then slowly fade away.
-The matcha aftertaste is what gets people so obsessed with matcha.
+The matcha aftertaste is what gets people so obsessed, although it may take some time for most people to get used to the complex flavors of matcha.

 What good matcha should taste like

-The descriptions above are characteristic of good matcha.
+The matcha taste descriptions above are characteristic of good matcha.
 A skilled tea master will create matcha blends that are balanced, such that there is no one dominating taste that will overpower everything else.
-The taste will transition gradually and softly, into a pleasant aftertastes.
+The taste will transition gradually and softly, into a pleasant aftertaste.

-Good matcha should always have a smooth mouthfeel.
+In summary, good matcha should always have a smooth mouthfeel.
 Any initial bitterness should be subtle and blend gently with the taste receptors on your tongue.
-This should be followed by a slow, lingering after taste that starts with a light sweetness but ends in a nuanced, almost savoury note.
+This should be followed by a slow, lingering after taste that starts with a light sweetness but ends in a nuanced, almost savory note.

 What bad matcha will taste like